What Is Succession Planning and Why Is It Important?

 - They’ll feel more prepared: Whether it’s to lead a big project or take on a management role, stepping into the spotlight can be scary.
 A succession plan helps put employees at ease by creating space and time to ask questions and make mistakes before things get real.

 Through proper planning, you can forecast openings and then recruit superior employees with the intent to develop their skills, knowledge, and abilities to prepare them for advancement.
-Candidates are looking for opportunities for career growth with a clear path for upward mobility.
+Candidates are looking for opportunities for career growth with a clear path to upward mobility.
 The fact that your organization has a culture of promoting from within and a succession plan to make it happen can therefore make you more appealing to top talent.

 You might be looking for employees to develop into managers, to become competent in cross-disciplinary roles, or to expand their own skills and become experts in an area the organization has plans to enter.
 Or you might have a plan that can achieve different goals depending on the need.

-2. Align Around a List of Requirements
+2. Align around a list of requirements

-3. Create a Timeline for Succession
+3. Create a timeline for succession

-In order to match an employee’s development plan to your organization’s growth plan, you need to know when to begin.
+To match an employee’s development plan to your organization’s growth plan, you need to know when to begin.
 A timeline tells you how much time development will take and offers a way to grade the employee’s progress as well.

-4. Get Approval for Budget
+4. Get approval for budget

 The “how” of your succession plan should outline the methods you intend to use to introduce, conduct, and measure the process.
 That could mean any or all of the following: